 What Surface to Air lacks in height, it makes up for in fun: from the moment you hit the first berm, it’s jumps and drops all the way to the bottom.
 If you’re not grinning from ear-to-ear by the time you get there, you’re doing something wrong.

 The Black Run is the oldest trail at Aston Hill and probably the steepest trail of the park.
+You'll need a car air purifier true HEPA filter to get the air around you clean after this course.
+There's a LOT of dust.
 While Ricochet and the Red Run have steep sections, the Black Run stays steep from the moment it starts right down to table-top at the bottom.
 On the way down you’ll encounter bermed switchbacks, roots, drops and steep off-camber sections.

 Built in 2009, Root Canal was the course used for the Southern Downhill Championships of the same year.
 Getting progressively steeper as it goes down, the track descends into a series of jumps, loose corners and finally ends up at the infamous J-turns before dropping into the finish.